Kaedalus/Kaedalus-Reffect-Megapack/README.md

 - **Skill Effects**: Signets, Spectral, Shroud and Sand Swell.

 # Changelog
+**1.6.0**
+- **Important: From this version on, the _"Reuse game icons"_ option must be turned on in Reffect settings!**
+## Added skill cooldown tracking
+- Two versions: with **Icons** and **Minimalistic**.
+- Icons is on and Minimalistic is off by default.
+The objective of both is to be the least intrusive possible while still providing helpful information and reducing cognitive load.
+- Minimalistic version is an experiment and currently only includes Weapon and Slot skills.
+- Skills will be darkened while on cooldown.
+As their recharge nears completion, they will flash yellow to provide additional feedback.
+- Auto Attack Chains will slowly flash yellow while in progress.
+The last attack in the Chain will rapidly flash red.
+This is to aid in finishing Chains.
+- Profession Skills are tentatively arranged, feedback is welcome!
+- Skill Icons have the *show stacks* option enabled.
+If the numbers prove to be too small, there is the possibility of adding larger overlayed numbers in a future update.
+- Guardian does **not** have a Profession skill section, as Virtue state is already clearly represented by the existing icons.
+- Renegade Profession skill section has an alternative layout available, disabled by default, which places the skills closer to the Energy Bar.
+- Engineer/Scrapper Profession skill section has an alternative layout available, disabled by default, which condenses the skills in the same layout as the weapon skills.
+- Mesmer Profession skill section has an alternative layout ("Unified"), disabled by default, which keeps Shatters 1 through 4 in the same position for every Specialization, and places Shatter 5 above the Clones bar.
+- Special Action Skill has an alternative position that makes it stand out more from the weapon skills.

+## Additional changes
+- Added Willbender Virtues cooldown representation.
+- Slightly repositioned Auras and Sigils to provide space for Slot Skills.

 **1.5.0**
 - **Updated to Reffect v0.7.1**
 - Changed default visibility settings so most icons appear Out of Combat, with some notable exceptions such as Signets.